whodeee/phonegap-plugins/iOS/EmailComposerWithAttachments/readme.md

 # EmailComposer with attachments handling

+**Update: VERSION 1.1.1**
+Added functionality to show filenames in the attachments

 **Update: VERSION 1.1**
 Now the plugin can handle any type of attachments, not only images or PDFs